keboola/connection-docs/components/extractors/database/mongodb/mapping.md

 }
 {% endhighlight %}

-Numbers after "revision" array define position of the object in the array.
+The numbers after the "revision" array define the position of the object in the array.
 0 is the first position.
 </td>
 </tr>
 <tr>